21 Jan 2022

 Holiday lets and business rates

-Michael Gove announced on 14 January 2022 that the rules relating to business rates payable by furnished holiday lets will alter from April 2023.
+Michael Gove announced on 14 January 2022 that the rules relating to business rates payable by furnished holiday lets would alter from April 2023.
 These changes only relate to the rules in England.
 They follow a consultation document that was issued on 7 November 2018 and an announcement in the March 2021 Budget.

-The announcement describes the current position as a ‘tax loophole’.
+The announcement described the current position as a ‘tax loophole’.
 However, the extent that it is one is entirely of the Government’s own making and comes from deficiencies in the rules on business rates and from previous Government attempts to alleviate some of the problems caused by business rates with the introduction of small business rates relief (SBRR).

 Furnished holiday lets are commercial lets and so subject to business rates.
 The reason for the opportunity for those properties to not pay council tax and be subject to business rates, but then not have any tax liability, is because of SBRR.
 Until George Osborne dramatically expanded SBRR, it was the case that the council tax due on a holiday let property (classified as domestic premises) was lower than if it was assessed to business rates (classified as business premises).
 The incentive was therefore always to avoid an assessment to business rates.

-It is very reasonable for the Government to tighten up these rules and it is only surprising that it has taken as long as it has for them to take action.
+It was very reasonable for the Government to tighten up these rules and it is only surprising that it has taken as long as it has for them to take action.
 Wider rates reform would have been a better solution and perhaps the reason for the delay in targeting this ‘loophole’ is because the Department for Levelling Up had hoped that Rishi Sunak was going to do that in his last Budget.

 1. It will be available for letting commercially, as self-catering accommodation, for short periods totalling at least 140 days in the year after the day in question